• Skip to primary navigation

 However, passion helps a lot.
 It will motivate you to learn about the guidelines and rules of the sport.
 You won’t think of it as a prerequisite to landing this job.
 You can think of it as a way to learn more about the sports you love!

-Becoming a referee will need some specific training.
+Becoming a referee will require some specific training.
 Some committees might ask for some certifications as well.
-So it’s best you prepare these things before you pursue this job.
+So it’s best that you prepare these things before you pursue this job.

 To look for certifications and training, you can search for “(your sports) referee certification (your state)”.
-Your Google search should look like this “basketball referee certification Miami”.
-These searches will lead you to organizations for which you can register training for.
+Your Google search should look like this: “basketball referee certification Miami.”
+These searches will lead you to organizations for which you can register for training.

-Pros: It’s a blast to do play an active role in a sport you love.
+Pros: It’s a blast to play an active role in a sport you love.

 Cons: You’d have to invest some time to learn the rules by the book.